Deep RL with Hierarchical Action Exploration for Dialogue Generation: Methodology

 \subsection{Dual-granularity Q-function}

-Traditionally, to implement the $arg\,max$ operator in Eq.(\ref{2}), a set of responses is sampled by $\pi(a|s)$, and picks the best one using the Q-function to update $\pi$.
+Traditionally, to implement the $arg\,max$ operator in Eq.(\ref{2}), a set of responses is sampled by $\pi(a|s)$, and $\pi$ is updated based on the one that yields the highest action value according to the Q-function.
 We can show that the renewed policy by more responses has a higher state value (i.e., a better performance).
 When the sampling size is large enough to cover the entire action space, $\pi$ can theoretically iterate to the optimum.
 We also show that the renewed policy by responses with a higher Q-value has a higher state value.
-We formalize the results in Theorem 1 and Theorem 2, respectively.\\ \textbf{Theorem 1}.
-Given a policy $\pi$ and the number of sampled actions $L$, if we update the new policy by:
+We formalize the results in Theorem 1 and 2, respectively.
+The detailed proofs are presented in Appendix \ref{app_A}.\\ \textbf{Theorem 1}.
+Given a policy $\pi$ and the number of sampled actions $L$, if we update the new policy by

-then for any $N$, $M$ such that $N\ge M\ge 1$, $\forall s$, $V^{\pi^{\prime}_N}(s)\ge V^{\pi^{\prime}_M}(s)$ always holds.\\ \textbf{Theorem 2}.
-Given the policy $\pi_\alpha$, $\pi_\beta$, and $\pi$, s.t. $\mathbb{E}_{a\backsim\pi_\alpha(a|s)}[Q^{\pi}(s,a)]\ge\mathbb{E}_{a\backsim\pi_\beta(a|s)}[Q^{\pi}(s,a)]$, if the number of sampled actions is $L$, and we update the new policy by:
+then for any $N$, $M$, such that $N\ge M\ge 1$, $\forall s$, $V^{\pi^{\prime}_N}(s)\ge V^{\pi^{\prime}_M}(s)$ always holds.\\ \textbf{Theorem 2}.
+Given the policy $\pi_\alpha$, $\pi_\beta$, and $\pi$, s.t. $\mathbb{E}_{a\backsim\pi_\alpha(a|s)}[Q^{\pi}(s,a)]\ge\mathbb{E}_{a\backsim\pi_\beta(a|s)}[Q^{\pi}(s,a)]$, if the number of sampled actions is $L$, and we update the new policy by

 then $\forall s$, $V^{\pi^{\prime}_1}(s)\ge V^{\pi^{\prime}_2}(s)$ always holds.